orlof/dcpu-admiral/README.md

 <h5>Toolchain</h5>

 Currently toolchain is the preferred assembler-emulator package.
-I has no known issues.
+It has no known issues.

 Install toolchain from
     http://dcputoolcha.in/
 I recommend using the experimental build if stable build is far behind.

 Admiral can be compiled with the following command: